carlgonz/SerialCommander/README.md

 SerialCommander
 ===============

-A simple serial interface to send commands
+A simple serial interface to send commands using ZMQ

 ![](forms/sc.png)